elstgav/SublimeLinter-slim-lint/README.md

 }
 ```

-If you are using Bundler and would like to use the locked rubocop version (which will also allow you to use `inherit_gem` in `rubocop.yml`, in case you are inheriting from another gem in the project), you must set `use_bundle_exec` to true:
+If you are using Bundler and would like to use the locked slim_lint version, you must set `use_bundle_exec` to true:

 ```json
 "slimlint": {